kkanggu/Online-Judge/README.md

 >	But it took too much time, I had to use Memoization.
 >	I used 2-dimension array to store the time. [ i ] [ j ] means the time to merge ith file to jth file.
 >	Because of algorithm, Stack didn't work well.
 So I used array to store sum. [ i ] means the sum of 0th file to i-1th file.

+***
+### Day 43
+#11049 End.
+(Sequence of Matrix Multiplicaton)
+>	DP
+>	Similar as #11066.
+>	Final multiplication can be 1 * 2 * 3, or 100 * 200 * 300.
+>	So I have to compare this.
+After compare all the cases, and then just return that value.

+#1520 End.
+(Downhill)
+>	DP
+>	I think this is the best problem of DP problem.
+>	I thought for long time to find the way.
+Finally I realized that this is very simple.
+>	If I wanna get ( i , j ), then see the points up, down, left, right.
+>	If it's not out of bounds and possible to cross over current point, just add.
+>	This is recursive function, so it check points (  0 to i , 0 to j ).

+#10942 End.
+(Palindrome)
+>	DP
+>	Easy dp problem.
+>	It took too many memories, so I changed to use boolean instead of int.
+>	But there was no big difference.
+Memory reduced about 8%, time reduced about 2%.